eddiebrunson/DevOps-/README.md

-# DevOps-
-Udacity DevOps Notes
+# Udacity DevOps Notes
+___

+This is where I will be keeping my notes and course materials.